clojurists-together/clojuriststogether.org/resources/markdown/news/january-2019-monthly-update.md

 ## Clojurists Together News

 Hello CT Community -

-We are happy to announce the conclusion of Q4 and get to work with Q1 of 2019.
-These are the final progress reports for projects Datascript and Kaocha- special thanks to Nikita and Arne for all your hard work!
+We are happy to announce the conclusion of Q4 2018 and the beginning of our Q1 2019 funding round where we are funding Aleph and Neanderthal.
+These are the final progress reports for projects Datascript and Kaocha.
+Special thanks to Nikita and Arne for all your hard work!

 ## Datascript update

 ### Extend query language

-* Completed an implementation of or/or-join/not/not-join predicates in Datascript datalog and accompanying 0.17.1 release.
+- Completed an implementation of or/or-join/not/not-join predicates in Datascript datalog and accompanying 0.17.1 release.
 The original ticket for this request was opened back in 2015, so it was about time that got fixed.
 It was also higly requested and probably one of the last things that was lacking in Datascript from Datomic API.
-* Support `:as` in Pull API an attr-with-opts syntax (#270, PR #271, thx @Jumblemuddle)
+- Support `:as` in Pull API an attr-with-opts syntax ([#270](https://github.com/tonsky/datascript/issues/270), PR [#271](https://github.com/tonsky/datascript/pull/271), thx @Jumblemuddle)
-* Support idents expansion (PR #245, thx bamarco)
+- Support idents expansion (PR [#245](https://github.com/tonsky/datascript/pull/245), thx bamarco)
-* Calling transaction fns through idents directly (PR #185, thx @refset)
+- Calling transaction fns through idents directly (PR [#185](https://github.com/tonsky/datascript/pull/185), thx @refset)

 ### Optimizing query execution speed